 - Anything else that you think will be of interest to your interviewer.

-How to upload your video
+How to upload your video:

 On your phone, computer or tablet, open the Google Drive app on Google Play, the App Store, or website.
 Click Add then click Upload.
 Find and click the files you want to upload.
 You can view uploaded files in My Drive until you move them.
 Share the file via email.
 Please ensure that your settings allow us to view your video.

 Create an account if you do not have one already.
-Sign in to your account on the App or by website and select the upload button.
+Sign into your account on the App or by website and select the upload button.
 Drag and drop or select the file to upload.
 Enter description, tags, and privacy information.
 Share the video to social media.
 Send the video link via email.

 Go to the WeTransfer website.
 Select your video file to upload.
 Enter the email address you want to send to and your email address.
 Enter text description and then press the transfer button to send your video.
 The file will begin transferring and will say transfer complete when this has been done.
 You should receive a confirmation email confirming that your video has been received.